Jaime Rodríguez

 Jaime Alberto Rodríguez Jiménez (17 January 1959 – 14 September 2025) was a Salvadoran football player.

 Rodríguez represented his country at the 1982 FIFA World Cup in Spain.

 Playing career

 Club career

-From a very early age on, Rodríguez showed great skill and talent.
+From an early age, Rodríguez showed talent.
 After being selected by C.D.
-Negocios Internacionales then Alianza, he began a prolific football career, in the process becoming a legend in El Salvador, although not as highly rated as Mágico González.
+Negocios Internacionales then Alianza, he began a football career, in the process becoming a great player in El Salvador, although not as highly rated as Mágico González.

 A defender, Rodríguez played professionally for different clubs around the world.
 Among these were El Salvador's Alianza, Mexico's Club Léon and F.C.
 Atlas, and Germany's Bayer Uerdingen (now known as KFC Uerdingen 05).
 He also played for teams in Japan's NKK, Yokohama Flügels and Finland's KPV scoring 4 goals in 18 games during 1984–1985.

 International career

 Nicknamed La Chelona, Rodríguez represented his country in fifteen FIFA World Cup qualification matches and played in all three matches at the 1982 FIFA World Cup in Spain.

 His final international game was an April 1991 UNCAF Nations Cup qualification match against Nicaragua.